-Counties Power benefits from consumer (beneficiary) feedback provided by the Counties Power Consumer Trust, as publicly elected representatives of the consumer beneficiaries of the Company.

-Counties Power conducts a consumer survey annually.
+Counties Power benefits from consumer (beneficiary) feedback provided by Counties Power Consumer Trust, as publicly elected representatives of the consumer beneficiaries of the Company.
+Counties Power also conducts a consumer survey.
 This survey includes questions designed to ascertain the level of consumer satisfaction in both price and quality.
-The results of the survey are an input to the development of the Asset Management Plan which is also produced annually.
+The results of the survey are an input to the development of the Asset Management Plan.
 Capital expenditure driven by this plan is a factor in the Company setting its target revenue.
-The Company also undertakes regular surveys of those consumers who have recently interacted with it in order to establish perceptions of service quality and performance.
+The Company also undertakes regular consumer experience surveys of those consumers who have recently interacted with it in order to establish perceptions of service quality and performance.